 The UK Fitness Industry Association (FIA) has launched a new set of guidelines for members who would want to offer gym use and group exercise to children.

 David Stalker, CEO, FIA said: “Over the last few years, the FIA has received more and more enquiries requesting information to allow children into gyms.

 Therefore, working in partnership with other experts we have launched a competent set of guidelines for our members who would like children to take part in their gym-based activities.

-“It is ultimately up to an individual leisure centre to decide if they allow members of the public under 18 to use their facility, however, at a time when child obesity is rife, we would encourage them to promote a healthy lifestyle to this age group by opening their doors to children and using these new guidelines to ensure a safe and healthy environment is provided.”
+“It is ultimately up to an individual leisure centre to decide if they allow members of the public under 18 to use their facility, however, at a time when child obesity is rife, we would encourage them to promote a healthy lifestyle for this age group by opening their doors to children and using these new guidelines to ensure a safe and healthy environment is provided.”

 The guidelines cover areas such as appropriate insurance, risk assessment and policies to ensure the necessary permissions, pre-screening and safeguarding measures, as well as advice on appropriate marketing for the under-18 age group.

 Additionally, the guidelines also look at the training and qualifications required to adapt exercise sessions to accommodate children into mainstream adult sessions.

-The guidelines are available now in the members’ area of the FIA website
+The guidelines are available now in the members’ area of the ukactive website (formerly the FIA).